core-wg/transport-indication/draft-ietf-core-transport-indication.md

   ALPN IDs are defined in this document and in {{I-D.ietf-core-coap-dtls-alpn}} for the CoAP transports that had no such identifier when they were specified.

+  The default value of `alpn` when processing a URI (as in {{processing-scheme-authority}}) is the ALPN corresponding to the used scheme.
+  The default value when not processing a URI (e.g. when processing service parameters from DNR {{?RFC9463}}) is empty.

+* `no-default-alpn`, `mandatory`, `ipv4hint`, `ipv6hint`:
+  Used as described in {{Section 7 of RFC9460}}.

 * `is-unique-proxy`: This is a new parameter defined in this document, and equivalent to the `has-unique-proxy` in its semantics.

   Its value is empty.

+* Applications may extend the supported parameters.
+  In particular, {{?I-D.ietf-core-dns-over-coap}} has already introduced the `docpath` parameter which indicates a path at which DNS-over-CoAP is available at the given address.

 The following parameters are under consideration for inclusion in this list, but it is unsure whether they are suitable.